modernish/modernish/README.md

 ## Enhanced exit ##

 `exit`: extended usage: `exit` [ `-u` ] [ *status* [ *message* ] ]
-If the -u option is given, the function showusage() is called, which has a simple default but can be redefined by the script.
+* If the `-u` option is given, the shell function `showusage` is called, which has a simple default but can be redefined by your script.
+This function is intended to print a message showing how the command should be invoked.
+The function is run in a subshell and its output is redirected to standard error.
+* Any remaining arguments after *status* are combined, separated by spaces, and taken as a *message* to print on exit.
+It is printed to standard error, preceded by the name of the current program (`$ME` minus directories).

 ## Reliable emergency halt ##